ASFOpenSARlab/opensarlab-docs/docs/user-guides/mfa.md

 1. If the check is successfull, navigate back to the home page by clicking "Home" in the Navigation Bar at the top of the page and continue using OpenScienceLab as normal.

+## Troubleshooting

-1. If the check is not successfull, there are two potential issues:
+1. If the MFA Verification check is not successfull, there are two potential issues:
     1. One of the codes was mis-typed.
     1. The secret was not properly put into the MFA application.
 1. Test again with another two *consecutive* codes, and if the verification step fails again, check that the OTP Secret on the page matches the secret in your application.
 1. If all else fails, refresh the page.
 This will generate a new code, which you can then use to follow the same steps above.

-## Troubleshooting

 For additional issues and further troubleshooting, please email [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu)